 If you prefer to learn by watching, ProtoPie has a strong library of tutorials on YouTube from both the official ProtoPie channel and independent UX designers.
 These walkthroughs cover how to import Figma files, build trigger-response interactions, use variables and conditions, prototype across multiple devices, and connect hardware.
 IdealOnlineBusiness.com recommends watching at least two of the beginner tutorials below before paying for a plan, so you can see the editor, sensor support, and Cloud handover for yourself before committing.

-ProtoPie uses a tiered subscription pricing model with monthly and annual options, plus a free Starter plan for individuals.
+ProtoPie uses a tiered subscription model with monthly and annual billing (annual saves up to 26%), plus a free plan for individuals.
+Prices below are the annual rates.

 ProtoPie has become the only prototyping tool I trust for any interaction more complex than tap-to-navigate.
 Sensor support, voice triggers, and conditional logic let me prototype experiences that would otherwise need an engineer’s time.
 Figma import is fast and clean.